Responsible Official: SVP and Dean for Campus Life

 Emory University Community (“Community”): the following individuals are considered members of the Community for purposes of this Policy:

 1. Students, defined as any person pursuing studies at the University including (1) a person not currently enrolled who was enrolled in the preceding fall, spring, or summer, or (2) a person who, while not currently enrolled, was previously enrolled in Emory University and may reasonably seek re-enrollment at a future date, (3) a person who has applied to and been accepted for admission to Emory University and has accepted an offer of admission or may reasonably be expected to enroll, or (4) a person enrolled in the Emory University Pre-College Program on a credit or non-credit basis.

 2. Persons who are employed by Emory University or Emory Healthcare as faculty or staff; persons who are employed by contracted entities to provide a service to Emory University and whose work location is on any of Emory’s multiple campus locations.

 3. Trustees of the University and members of Boards of various entities of the University.

 4. Alumni of the University when returning to campus or to official University events.

-5. Invited guests of the University for events, both on and off campus.
+5. Invited guests of the University such as guest speakers, panelists, artists, performers, participants, etc. for events, both on and off campus.

 6. Patrons, guests, and those receiving the services of Emory Healthcare or other businesses, such as Continuing Education, of Emory University.